Expense reimbursements

 According to tax authority guidelines, an employer can pay a tax-free per diem to a worker in a specialized field only when the employee stays overnight during a business trip.
 The employer may pay the per diem tax-free if all of the following conditions are met:

-- The employee has stayed overnight during the business trip in accommodation they rented or provided by the employer, and the stay in the same accommodation or nearby does not exceed the time limits specified in TVL Section 72 a
+• The employee has stayed overnight during the business trip in accommodation they rented or that was provided by the employer, and the stay in the same accommodation or nearby does not exceed the time limits specified in TVL Section 72 a.

 Meal Allowances